 He has helped clients with company and commercial disputes in London and Asia across a wide range of industries, in both High Court litigation and international arbitration.

-Damien is ranked in the Hall of Fame in the Legal 500 UK 2022 for Commercial Litigation: Premium and Banking Litigation: Investment and Retail.
-He is also listed as a Leading Individual in Chambers UK 2021 for Banking Litigation, where they comment that he " is widely regarded as one of the finest litigators in the banking and finance arena".
-Damien was named as the Dispute Resolution Individual of the Year (London) in Legal 500 UK 2019 awards.
+Damien is ranked in the Hall of Fame in Legal 500 UK 2022 for Commercial Litigation: Premium and Banking Litigation: Investment and Retail.
+He is also listed as a Band 1 individual in Chambers UK 2021 for Banking Litigation, where they comment that he " is widely regarded as one of the finest litigators in the banking and finance arena".
+Damien was named as the Dispute Resolution Individual of the Year (London) in the Legal 500 UK 2019 awards.